 10. Emmerich Kalman

-He is known as one of the most influential people credited in developing the 20th-century Viennese operatta, effectively and tastefully merging Viennese waltz music with Hungarian csárdás (traditional Hungarian folk dances).
+Lastly, we have Emmerich Kalman.
+This Hungarian composer is credited with developing the 20th-century Viennese operetta.
+He effectively and tastefully merging Viennese waltz music with Hungarian csárdás (traditional Hungarian folk dances).